-USCIS allows H1B holder to work at multiple places if you have explicitly applied for ‘concurrent H1B‘.
+USCIS allows H1B holders to work at multiple places if they have explicitly applied for ‘concurrent H1B‘.

 What is Concurrent H1B?

 Concurrent H1B means that an H-1B worker is employed by one or more employers at the same time.

 This essentially means that USCIS allows you to work on multiple jobs if you have approved ‘CONCURRENT‘ H1Bs.